Topology of Lagrangian fibrations and Hodge theory of hyper-K\"ahler manifolds: ``Perverse = Hodge'' and applications

-From (\ref{primitive_decomp1}), we see that the cohomology $H^\ast(M, \BC)$ (viewed as a $\BQ[\eta, \beta]$-module) admits a primitive decomposition of the form (\ref{V_decomp}) with $r=n$.
-Proposition \ref{prop1.2} then implies that the perverse filtration on $H^\ast(M, \BC)$ associated with $\pi: M \to B$ has a canonical splitting given by the weight decomposition of the $\mathfrak{so}(5)$-action $\iota_p$.
+Lastly, we check that $\iota_p$ splits the perverse filtration.
+From (\ref{primitive_decomp1}), we see that the cohomology $H^\ast(M, \BQ)$ (viewed as a $\BQ[\eta, \beta]$-module) admits a primitive decomposition of the form (\ref{V_decomp}) with $r=n$.
+Here the $\mathfrak{sl}_2 \times \mathfrak{sl}_2$-action is with $\BQ$-coefficients.
+Proposition \ref{prop1.2} then implies (after tensoring with $\BC$) that the perverse filtration on $H^\ast(M, \BC)$ associated with~$\pi: M \to B$ has a canonical splitting given by the weight decomposition of the $\mathfrak{so}(5)$-action $\iota_p$.
+This completes the proof. \end{proof}